rezapop/jekyll-now/_posts/2017-07-09-GenerativAdeversialNetworks.md

-For more stydy see [link](https://jaan.io/what-is-variational-autoencoder-vae-tutorial/)
+For more study see [link](https://jaan.io/what-is-variational-autoencoder-vae-tutorial/)

 ### Simulation VAEs with Tensorflow